lispyclouds/climate/README.md

 Overall, the way it works:
 - Each operation is converted to a Cobra command
 - Each parameter is converted to a flag with its corresponding type
-- Request bodies are a flag as of now, subject to change.
-Name defaults to `climate-data` unless specified via `x-cli-name`
+- As of now, request bodies are a flag and treated as a string regardless of MIME type.
+Name defaults to `climate-data` unless specified via `x-cli-name`.
+All subject to change
 - The provided handlers are attached to each command, grouped and attached to the rootCmd

 Influenced by some of the ideas behind [restish](https://rest.sh/) it uses the following extensions as of now: